Soft flex snowboards

 Advantages of a snowboard with a soft flex

 - Easy to control: The softer flex makes the snowboard more forgiving and easier to control, especially at lower speeds.
-This is advantageous for beginners and less experienced snowboarders who want to develop their skills.
+This is beneficial for beginners and less experienced snowboarders who want to develop their skills.

 Disadvantages of a snowboard with a soft flex